Selective Incorporation: Everything You Need to Know

 Reverse incorporation is the process whereby the Supreme Court applies state laws to federal cases.
 This means that the Court converts a state law into national legislation, a reverse of the incorporation doctrine which applies federal laws to states.
 However, the Supreme Court rarely uses this doctrine.

 If you need help with information about selective incorporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.